 - Once you get the impeller spinning smoothly and aren’t pulling up more debris, you can put the pump basket back in place.
 Use a hose to fill it with water to prime the pump.
 Then put the lid back on.

 - Disassemble the pump so you can access the impeller more directly.
-Take off the clamp band that is on the seal plate so you can separate the volute.
+Take off the clamp band on the seal plate to separate the volute.
 Be careful that you don’t remove the four motor bolts.

-- Pull the motor straight back so you can separate the pump from the stand motor.
+- Pull the motor straight back to separate the pump from the stand motor.

 - If your pump has a diffuser piece or impeller shroud, remove it so you can see into the impeller.